-Quite simply, it is composed of sucrose, an organic compound that man has been refining for several centuries and that only until a couple of centuries ago was a highly sought after and very expensive product, so much so that it could only be found on the tables of nobles and rich.
+Quite simply, it is composed of sucrose, an organic compound that men have been refining for several centuries and that only until a couple of centuries ago was a highly sought after and very expensive product, so much so that it could only be found on the tables of aristrocrats and wealthy people.

 The sweetening power of granulated cane or beet sugar is almost the same and only the most refined palates can distinguish a coffee sweetened with white and cane sugar.